 Are Online Personal Injury Settlement Calculators Accurate?

 The internet is full of calculators and estimates for everything.
 From mortgage loans to estimated savings on car insurance rates, you can find a calculation for almost anything.
-If you’ve ever used one, you know that they can be grossly inaccurate.
 But what about injury settlement calculators?

 Of course, before filing a claim, you’ll want to see how much you can possibly get.
 Is it worth going to court for the amount of money you’ll receive, especially after lawyer fees?
 Don’t rely on an online calculator to make the decision for you.

 LJW Legal offers free case evaluations before you commit to hiring the team.
 Speak with a professional before filing a claim so that we can advise you on what to realistically expect.
-Our lawyers will be straightforward with you, so you won’t be left in the dark.
+Our lawyers are straightforward and will be better able to calculate appropriate compensation once they know the facts of your case.

 Will I Receive Compensation for Pain and Suffering?

-Factors That Affect Your Ability to File for Pain and Suffering Damages
+What Factors Affect Your Ability to File for Pain and Suffering Damages?

-Damages can include a wide range of things, which is another reason it’s vital to seek a professional case evaluation regarding your claim.
+Damages can include a wide range of elements, which is another reason to get a professional case evaluation regarding your claim.
 Damages that are typically considered valid in a personal injury claim include:

 - The cost of medical bills